How To Free Your Mind Of Mara ( Demon From Buddhism ) Like Buddha Did

 To become Buddha, Guatama Sidhartha had to let go of attachments.

 Buddha was born a royal prince in 624 BC in Limbini.
 He had everything a man could ever want.
 He was pampered and lived a life of complete luxury and indulgence.
 But then Buddha realized a vital truth.
 He realized that all those luxuries and indulgences were holding him back.
 He knew that there was more to life.
 And so he set out on a journey of discovery.

 Buddha detached himself from everything.
 He no longer sought material possessions.
 He sought complete peace of mind.

 One day the Buddha sat by a tree called the Bodhi tree.
 He said he would not move until he found complete peace of mind.
 He wanted to feel complete freedom in life, just like you and I. He wanted freedom from a very specific thing: Mara.

-Mara is the Buddhist devil.
+The Mara demon is the Buddhist devil.
 While Buddha was meditating by the Bodhi tree, Mara entered Buddha’s mind.